(Noah Graham/Getty Images)

 Now in 2010, Bryant and co. faced a similar dilemma on their home court.
 Game 7 against the Celtics: get revenge or fall short again.

-It was far from a pretty game, but it was an absolutely gritty one.
+It was far from a pretty game, but it was an absolutely gritty one, with L.A. scoring just 34 points in the first half.

 And for a moment it looked like the Lakers were cursed to repeat history, as they trailed by 13 in the third quarter.

 Boston was determined to prevent Bryant from beating them on his own, sending constant double-teams at the Lakers’ star.
-While he scored a game-high 23 points, he shot just 6-of-24 from the field.
+While the Black Mamba scored a game-high 23 points, he shot just 6-of-24 from the field.

-But the Lakers dominated the battle for possession, getting extra chances by scrapping for offensive rebounds and turnovers.
+The Lakers compensated by dominating the battle for possession, getting extra chances by scrapping for offensive rebounds and turnovers.

 This fighting spirit was perhaps best embodied by Pau Gasol, who racked up 19 points and 18 rebounds (half of which were on the offensive glass).

 Derek Fisher’s 3-pointer tied the game at 64 and sparked an 11-0 Lakers run.
-Gasol himself added a clutch bucket in the post over three Celtics (see above).
+Gasol himself added a clutch bucket in the post over three Celtics.

 But the lasting image of the night came from the man who coach Phil Jackson called the most valuable player of the night.